nextpyp/pyp/docs/tutorials/surface_milo.rst

           - Set ``Compile mode`` to *"max autotune"*

-        - Enable ``Debug mode``

-      After we run the block, we can see that we further decreased our patch count from 1368 to 1116.
+      After we run the block, we can see that we further decreased our patch count from 1159 to 1083.

       This block usually takes a while to run.
-However, it gives relatively good results even after a single epoch.
-You can increase or decrease the epoch count based on available time.
+You can increase or decrease the epoch count or the patch downscaling based on available time.

     .. md-tab-item:: Evaluation